joeitu/thesis_report/src/01_context.md

 ## Component.js: a dependency injection behind CSS modularity

 Component.js is a javascript dependency injection developed by CSS authors.
 A Dependency Injection (DI) implements a form of inversion of control, a programming principle where part of a program receives its execution flow from a framework.
 Dependency injection will dynamically create (inject) the dependencies between the different components of a computer program.
 Therefore, the program execution flow is expressed not only through static code but also dynamically assigned during execution.
 In particular, components.js lets us describe the dependencies between CSS components from a JSON configuration file.
+A particular CSS configuration is called a *recipe*.
 Even if the CSS authors have written components.js mainly to answer CSS needs, it has been built as a general-purpose dependency injection framework and can be used for other software.
 <!-- also used by digita proxy -->

 The innovation of components.js, compared to other javascript DI frameworks such as `inversify` or `typedi`, is to be built around the concept of Linked Data.
 In other words, the configuration files leverage the power of the semantic web: each component can be uniquely and globally identified through a URI.
-Furthermore, having configuration files machine-readable and built under the same vocabulary and makes it easy to generate, parse, compare, or edit them in a script.
+Furthermore, having configuration files machine-readable and built under the same vocabulary makes it easy to generate, parse, compare, or edit them in a script.

 <!--
 TODO: - benefice of linked data config file